-Regarding Figure 6-2 it should be noted that the applied torque is deterministic, i.e. the frictional torques acting on the fastener always add up to the externally applied toque, Mapp.
+Regarding Figure 6-2 it is important to note that the applied torque is deterministic, i.e. the frictional torques acting on the fastener always add up to the externally applied toque, Mapp.
 This means that the extreme preload conditions occur under the following conditions:

 Maximum preload - minimum thread friction and minimum under-head friction